convexengineering/gpkit/docs/source/installation.rst

 ++++++++++++++++++++++++++++++
   - Install the Python 2.7 version of `Anaconda <http://continuum.io/downloads>`_.
   - If you don't want to install Anaconda, you'll need gcc and pip, and may find sympy, scipy, and iPython Notebook useful.
+  - _Optional:_ to install gpkit into an isolated python environment you can create a new conda virtual environment with ``conda create -n gpkit anaconda`` and activate it with ``source activate gpkit``.
   - Run ``pip install ctypesgen`` at an Anaconda Command Prompt.